Top Online RN to MSN Programs in Ohio (OH)

 Mercy College

-Private Catholic nursing institution Mercy College’s online RN to MSN program is designed for working nurses, particularly those whose prior nursing education enables them to enter the program with some transfer credit.
+Private Catholic nursing institution Mercy College’s online RN-to-MSN program is designed for working nurses, particularly those with prior nursing education who can enter the program with transfer credit.
 The program offers two different “pathways,” and which is best for you will depend on your prior academic and work experience.
-Once enrolled, you will be studying advanced nursing topics, including healthcare policy, pharmacology, and evidence-based nursing, as well as nurse leadership and nursing education.
-The program concludes with two practicum courses and two capstones, in education and leadership topics.

 Duration: 12 to 18 months